What makes a good paddleboard? SUP technology explained

 The layup affects the rigidity and robustness, but there are many other factors that affect how long your board keeps performing to the highest level.
 We use the very best fittings and components, and have never used cost as a deciding factor.
 Performance, longevity and sustainability are the only criteria that matter to us.

 Cheap deckpads can wear because they are the place where all the action happens.
 We use a more resilient rubber on our pads that resists wear, disperses pressure, and provides an exceptional grip for the rider.

 Our deckpads are also adhered to the board using heat.
 The board, adhesive and deckpad are machined together using pressure at 80 degrees.
-That’s why you’ll NEVER see a McConks board with the deckpad lifting off
+That’s why you should NEVER see a premium McConks board with the deckpad lifting off

 Every premium board has a a kickpad at the tail.

 A kickpad is the raised bit of deckpad that provides tactile feedback to a rider as they step back, and prevents paddlers from stepping too far back.
 An essential component for step back/pivot turns, and SUP Yoga.

 Our boards are unusual in that we apply a UV protection to them in the final stages of production*.
 That means that the deckpad remains as bright and virbant three years down the line as the day you bought them.
 Some of our trade customers re still using the same boards three years down the line, and they’re indistinguishable from the brand new ones.
 Making things that are durable and that last are a key component of our core sustainability principles.
 We don’t believe in planned obsolesence!